GDAI - Governance Webinar

 Is everybody agreed what governance, let alone ‘good governance’, means?
 Is the relationship between governance and development outcomes (economic growth, poverty reduction, improved health, greater freedom, etc) beyond question?
 Which governance changes make the most difference to people’s well-being and to structural change in Africa?
 What are the lessons of governance reforms across different African countries?
 Has the governance issue been hijacked or depoliticised by the interventions of foreign donor organisations?
 Or are these organisations the useful bearers of convincing evidence and accumulated experience from elsewhere in the world?

-These governance and development lectures are one part of our Governance for Development in Africa programme, supported by and in collaboation with the Mo Ibrahim Foundation.
-The other activities in this programme are: an annual scholarship programme for African researchers based in universities in sub-Saharan Africa to study at SOAS on governance/development topics; an annual residential school on governance and development (the first one will be held in Dakar, Senegal, in late March, 2009); and short-term ‘leadership development’ visiting fellowships.
+These governance and development webinar are one part of our Governance for Development in Africa programme, supported by and in collaboation with the Mo Ibrahim Foundation.
+The other activities in this programme are: two annual PhD scholarship programme for African researchers based in sub-Saharan Africa to study at SOAS on governance/development topics and an annual residential school on governance and development.
 Further details on these initiatives can be found at the CAS site (www.soas.ac.uk/cas).